Research Opportunities for Undergraduates

 The Department of Microbiology and Molecular Genetics offers opportunities for undergraduate students to gain research experience.
 These are designed to help students with a strong interest in pursuing a PhD degree in microbiology and related biomedical sciences to gain a better understanding of what is expected in a PhD program and strengthen their application for such a program.
 Many of our faculty have mentored undergraduates from local universities in a research project and hosted them in their lab.
 These arrangements are highly individualized and can be as short as a summer and as long as several years.
 Interested students are encouraged to contact individual faculty members.
 In addition, The Department of Microbiology and Molecular Genetics offers a Summer Undergraduate Research Program, described below.
 Students spend 10 weeks working in laboratories of faculty mentors where they work side by side with graduate students and postdoctoral fellows.
-The program also includes multiple enrichment activities such as lunchtime seminars, research discussions, and field trips to research facilities such as the Center for Metagenomics and Microbiome Research.
+The program also includes multiple enrichment activities, such as lunchtime seminars, research discussions, and field trips to research facilities, including the Center for Metagenomics and Microbiome Research.

-Undergraduate students are invited to participate in this intensive 10-week summer research experience at the UTHealth Health Science Center in Houston, Texas.
-Each student will have their own research project and work ‘at the bench’ along side graduate students, postdoctoral fellows, staff, and faculty.
-The 2018 Microbiology Summer Undergraduate Research Program (Micro SURP) will extend from Monday, May 21 to Friday, July 27, 2018.
+Undergraduate students with a strong interest in pursuing a PhD degree in microbiology and related biomedical sciences are invited to participate in this intensive 10-week summer research experience at the UTHealth Health Science Center in Houston, Texas.
+Each student will have their own research project and work ‘at the bench’ alongside graduate students, postdoctoral fellows, research staff, and faculty.
+The 2021 Microbiology Summer Undergraduate Research Program (MicroSURP) will extend from Monday, May 24 to Friday, July 30, 2021.
 Students receive a $4,500 stipend.
 Nearby housing is available.

 • 40 hours/week of intensive, ‘hands-on’ research experience with a faculty member, graduate students and postdoctoral fellows

-- The opportunity to develop your own research project in microbiology/infectious diseases
+• The opportunity to develop your own research project in microbiology/infectious diseases

-- Participation in weekly Micro SURP meetings which include tours of the Center for Metagenomics and Microbiome Research and the Memorial-Hermann Hospital Clinical Microbiology Laboratory, a discussion of the graduate school application process, graduate student presentations, and discussions with microbiology faculty and infectious disease physicians
+• Participation in weekly MicroSURP meetings, which include tours of the Center for Metagenomics and Microbiome Research and the Memorial-Hermann Hospital Clinical Microbiology Laboratory, discussions of the graduate school application process, graduate student presentations, and discussions with microbiology faculty and infectious disease physicians

-- Weekly seminars with the McGovern Medical School Summer Research Program and the Microbiology and Infectious Diseases (MID) Graduate Program
+• Weekly seminars with the McGovern Medical School Summer Research Program and the Microbiology and Infectious Diseases (MID) Graduate Program

-- Presentation of your results at the end of the program and the opportunity to include your work in publications and presentations at local and national meetings
+• Presentation of your results at the end of the program and the opportunity to include your work in publications and presentations at local and national meetings

-- Located in the Texas Medical Center (the world’s largest medical complex) and the vibrant city of Houston with a plethora of entertainment, museums, sports, and outdoor activities
+• Located in the Texas Medical Center (the world’s largest medical complex) and the vibrant city of Houston with a plethora of entertainment, museums, sports, and outdoor activities